-Prerequisite: QUAN 201 | F, S, SI

-This is an advanced course in the quantitative techniques used in managerial decisions.
+Prerequisite: QUAN 201 | F, S, SI This is an advanced course in the quantitative techniques used in managerial decisions.
 Building upon foundation coursework in statistics, students participate in advanced applications of deterministic and probabilistic models of decision theory, linear programming, simulation, and dynamic programming.

-SCIE 201 | NATURAL SCIENCE FOR TODAY (3-0-3) F, S, SI
+SCIE 201 | NATURAL SCIENCES FOR TODAY (3-0-3)

-This course introduces students to the diversity of life on earth and integrate current issues to teach biological concepts.
-Topics covered include: cells, organisms, genetics, evolution and ecology.
-This course is designed to fulfill the Arts and Sciences requirement in Natural Sciences for all students who are non-Engineering Majors.
+Prerequisites: Student will not receive credit for SCIE 201and BIOL 201 Corequisite: ENGL 101 | F, S, SI This course introduces students to basics of life sciences including topics that address health and disease, the diversity of life on Earth, and the environment.
+The course integrates current issues to teach biological concepts.
+Topics covered include cellular structure, dietetics, genetics in health and disease, evolutionary relationships and environmental sciences.
+This course is designed to fulfill the Arts and Sciences requirement in Natural Sciences for all students who are non-Engineering majors.

-SCUL 201 | SCULPTURE I (4-0-4)
+SCUL 201 | SCULPTURE I (2-2-4)